Jim Boylen: Early years

 Boylen began his coaching career as an assistant under Michigan State head coach Jud Heathcote.
-He would stay there from 1987 to 1992 before accepting a position with the NBA's Houston Rockets.
+He would stay there from 1987 to 1992 before accepting a position with the NBA's Houston Rockets, serving under Rudy Tomjanovich.
 As an assistant coach with the Rockets, Boylen would help coach the team to win two NBA championships.
 After his 11-year stint with Houston, Boylen became an assistant coach with the Golden State Warriors and then the Milwaukee Bucks.
 After 13 years of coaching in the NBA, he returned to Michigan State as an assistant with the Spartans.
 As Tom Izzo's top assistant, he helped lead Michigan State to a 45–23 record in two years, including two NCAA appearances.

-Utah
+University of Utah

 On March 27, 2007, Boylen was named the head coach at the University of Utah.

 In his first season, Boylen brought more consistency to the Utes, guiding them to their first winning record in two years and their first postseason berth since reaching the NCAA tournament in 2005.
 While there were some struggles, including two losses to BYU for the second consecutive year, Utah did manage to beat instate rival Utah State and earned a surprising victory on the road at Cal.
 The Utes also stunned New Mexico in the first round of the 2008 Mountain West tournament, all but killing the Lobos' chances of gaining an at-large berth to the NCAA Tournament.
 Boylen's Utes finished his inaugural season with an 18–15 mark, defeating UTEP in the first round of the 2008 College Basketball Invitational before losing to eventual champion Tulsa.

 In his second season, Boylen turned the Utes into Mountain West Conference champions, guiding them to a 21–9 regular season record (12–4 in the Mountain West) and winning the conference tournament.
 The Utes were then given a fifth seed in the NCAA tournament but were upset by the Arizona squad with two future NBA players (Jordan Hill and Chase Budinger).

 After graduating several key players from the 2008–09 team, Utah struggled in Boylen's third season, regressing to a losing record and finishing in the bottom-half of the Mountain West Conference.
 Their 17 losses marked their second worst total in the last 20 years with only the 2007 Utes having more on the season.

 In Boylen's fourth season, the Utes went 13–18.
 The program fired him on March 12, 2011.

-San Antonio Spurs
+Indiana Pacers & San Antonio Spurs

-On June 28, 2013, Boylen was hired by the San Antonio Spurs as an assistant coach for the 2013–14 season.
+On June 28, 2013, Boylen was hired by the San Antonio Spurs as an assistant coach for the 2013–14 season after serving the last 2 seasons with the Indiana Pacers.
 Boylen won his third NBA championship after the Spurs defeated the Miami Heat 4–1 in the 2014 NBA Finals.

 On June 2, 2015, Boylen and David Vanterpool were named to Canada men's national basketball team.